Transatlantic Socrates Seminar (online), October 5-7, 2020

 There is also a major technological shift underway, as the technological superiority of the West is being challenged for the first time in hundreds of years.
 China and other big powers are emerging as formidable competitors in a whole range of cutting-edge fields.
 The political West needs to show solidarity in the face of these incoming challenges and find a new narrative for acting together, as allies on both sides of the Atlantic.
 For instance, through its NATO 2030 Agenda, the Alliance is planning to strengthen its capabilities and prepare for new challenges over the next several decades.

-The Online Transatlantic Socrates Seminar will explore opportunities and challenges presented by technology, debating how the West can improve its resilience and mobilize the kind of resources needed to be competitive in this great security and technological challenge.
-The Seminar will discuss opportunities and challenges in fields such as AI, big data, biotechnology, human enhancement, 5G, space exploration and new generations of weapons.
+The Online Transatlantic Socrates Seminar explored opportunities and challenges presented by technology, debating how the West can improve its resilience and mobilize the kind of resources needed to be competitive in this great security and technological challenge.
+The Seminar discussed opportunities and challenges in fields such as AI, big data, biotechnology, human enhancement, 5G, space exploration and new generations of weapons.

-The participation to the seminar will be by invitation only.
-The participants will include multiple stakeholders from the Aspen Technology & Society and the Aspen National Defense & Regional Security program communities.
+The participation to the seminar was by invitation only.
+The participants included multiple stakeholders from the Aspen Technology & Society and the Aspen National Defense & Regional Security program communities.